 getNumberOfBits Returns the amount of bits of the message.

 setNumberOfBits Sets the amount of bits in the message.

+getInputStream Returns the input stream that can be used for reading message content.
+The method is usually used in case of large messages when putting all data into a continuous byte array would be impractical.

+setInputStream Sets the input stream that can be used for reading message content.
+The method is usually used in case of large messages when putting all data into a continuous byte array would be impractical.

 equals Compares message with this TriMessage for equality.
 Returns true if and only if both messages have the same encoded representation, false otherwise.